 - do nothing or take a ‘wait n’ see’ approach

 If you have received a cease and desist letter or believe another party is using a mark that is the same or substantially similar to your mark, for the same or similar goods or services, The Jacobs Law LLC can help.
 Contact us at 1-800-652-4783 or email ContactUs@TheJacobsLaw.com.
-Our Business Law and Business Litigation attorneys can draft and deliver a Cease and Desist demand, and pursue or defend the resulting litigation if necessary.
+Our Business Law and Business Litigation attorneys can draft and deliver a Cease and Desist letter, and pursue or defend the resulting litigation if necessary.